flemosr/quantoxide/QUICKSTART_PROMPT.md

 ## Workflow

-Follow this workflow when helping me develop a trading strategy:
+Follow this workflow when helping develop a trading strategy:

 1. **Determine the correct quantoxide version and dependencies:**